-The focus of a horsebox driver is not only on ensuring the well-being of the horses but also on driving safely.
-A sudden breakdown or blowout can mean your trailer maybe stranded in the middle of a busy road which is why such situations should be avoided.
-Though there are numerous ways to ensure the safety of the vehicle on the road, ensure that the tyres you are using are appropriate and safe.
-They should be strong enough to carry the weight of the horse and the trailer.
-Following a few tips can help a great deal in preventing tyre failures.
+Drivers are not only responsible for driving safely but also maintaining their horsebox ensuring the well-being of the horses.
+A sudden breakdown or blowout can mean your horsebox maybe stranded in the middle of a busy road which is why such situations should be avoided.
+Though there are numerous ways to ensure the safety of the vehicle on the road, ensuring that the tyres you are using are appropriate and safe is essential.

 Following a few tips can help prevent tyre failures.

 A study of tyres in the UK by Michelin has found that:

 - An alarming three quarters of drivers were running on under-inflated tyres.*